karledenstal/a-letter-of-recommendation/README.md

 	**Player completed Waking Nightmare**

-	> "Fine fine, I'll write you a letter.
+	> "Of course, I'd be happy to write one for you.
 Here you go."

 	**Player has NOT completed Waking Nightmare**